betagouv/monstage/infra/test/postgres-config.md

 credentials.yml.enc includes the same credentials as /.circle-ci/config.yml, change both if needed!

 ```
-create user tps_test with encrypted password 'tps_test';
+create user monstage_test with encrypted password 'monstage_test';
-grant all privileges on database tps_test to tps_test;
+grant all privileges on database monstage_test to monstage_test;
 ```